daltskin/SmartThingsNet/docs/DevicesApi.md

 <a name="executedevicecommands"></a>
 # **ExecuteDeviceCommands**
-> Object ExecuteDeviceCommands (string authorization, string deviceId, DeviceCommandsRequest executeCapabilityCommand)
+> Object ExecuteDeviceCommands (string deviceId, DeviceCommandsRequest executeCapabilityCommand)

 Execute commands on device.